University of Waterloo

 - Life cycle assessment methods for critical materials

-- Sustainability standards and certification of commodities
+- Sustainability standards and certification of resource commodities

 Dr. Steven B. Young is an associate professor in the School of Environment, Enterprise & Development (SEED) at University of Waterloo, Canada.
 Prof. Young helped form SEED in 2009 and headed the design committee for the university's first LEED-platinum building.

-His researches corporate social responsibility (CSR), sustainability standards and certification, industrial supply-chains and life cycle assessment (LCA).
+He researches corporate social responsibility (CSR), sustainability standards and certification, industrial supply-chains and life cycle assessment (LCA).
 He sits on the International Round Table on Materials Criticality.
 Widely published in industrial ecology, he holds degrees from University of Alberta and University of Toronto.

 Metallurgy and Materials Science, University of Toronto, 1996.
 Thesis: Assessment of Environmental Life-Cycle Approach for Industrial Materials and Products (PDF)